marcusoftnet/marcusoftnet.github.io/_posts/2014-12-28-our-christmas-scare.md

 Albert is in pain and scared when we move him but he's improving on that too.
 He will probably go home in a wheelchair since the don't think he'll manage the crutches.

-The Jeppsson has helped us to handle some practical matters like washing and adapters.
+The Jeppsson's has helped us to handle some practical matters like washing and adapters.
 But mainly being here and just talking to us, mostly me - has been invaluable.
 Thank you!

 It looks like we will go home in a day or two from now.
 There's some matters to be cleared about how we're actually going to travel etc.